-The gang utilized several hideouts including the Hole in the Wall in the southern Big Horn Mountains of Wyoming, Brown’s Hole in a desolate valley near the Wyoming, Colorado, and Utah; and the Robber’s Roost located in the desert of southeastern Utah.
+The gang utilized several hideouts, including the Hole in the Wall in the southern Big Horn Mountains of Wyoming, Brown’s Hole in a desolate valley near Wyoming, Colorado, and Utah, and the Robber’s Roost located in the desert of southeastern Utah.

 The gang also included Etta Place, Longabaugh’s girlfriend; Bill Carver; Ben “The Tall Texan” Kilpatrick; Kid Curry, Willard “the Mormon Kid” Christianson; George Curry; Laura Bullion, Elzy Lay, Tom “Peep” O’Day, Jesse Linsley, Annie Rogers, Lillie Davis, and others who came and went over the years.

-As communication improved throughout the country, the robberies became more difficult and that finally split up after their last train robbery in the summer of 1901.
+As communication improved throughout the country, the robberies became more difficult, finally splitting up after their last train robbery in the summer of 1901.
 Avidly pursued by the Pinkertons, Butch Cassidy, the Sundance Kid, and Etta Place fled to Argentina in 1902.
-Some say the outlaw pair were killed in Bolivia, but others say they finally made their way back to the United States where they lived anonymously until their deaths.
+Some say the outlaw pair were killed in Bolivia, but others say they finally made their way back to the United States, where they lived anonymously until their deaths.

-Other members of the gang reportedly met violent deaths in diverse locations in Kansas, Missouri, Texas, Utah, and Colorado.
-Harvey Logan, one of the gang leaders, was arrested at Knoxville, Tennessee in 1902 on a Federal charge stemming from another crime.
+Other gang members reportedly met violent deaths in diverse locations in Kansas, Missouri, Texas, Utah, and Colorado.
+Harvey Logan, one of the gang leaders, was arrested at Knoxville, Tennessee, in 1902 on a Federal charge stemming from another crime.
 He escaped in 1903 and pulled his last job on June 7, 1904.
-He, along with two other masked men, reportedly held up a Denver & Rio Grande train near Parachute, Colorado.
+Along with two other masked men, he reportedly held up a Denver & Rio Grande train near Parachute, Colorado.
 Their only loot consisted of a worn gold watch taken from an express guard.
 The next day, members of a posse wounded Logan, and he reportedly took his own life.